HayelomR/Train-Scheduler/README.md

 # Train-Scheduler
-train scheduling very challenging but a good exercise to do. converting time is the hardest because moment.js is difficult.
+train scheduling app that allow user when to expect their next train is. built using firebase,jquery and bootstrap grid system.